-St. Mary’s CBGS clinched the Danske Bank Leonard Cup in dramatic fashion with a late Dubhaltact Wilson goal securing a 4-08-2-13 win at the end of extra-time in a breath-taking decider at the Dub this afternoon.
+St. Mary’s CBGS clinched the Danske Bank Leonard Cup in dramatic fashion with a late Dubhaltach Wilson goal securing a 4-08-2-13 win at the end of extra time in a breath-taking decider at the Dub this afternoon.

-It was a repeat of last year’s Gallagher Cup final which St Pat’s won comprehensively – despite a spirited St. Mary’s showing back in May.
+It was a repeat of last year’s Gallagher Cup final which St Patrick’s won comprehensively – despite a spirited St. Mary’s showing back in May.

 Maghera made the brighter start on a sticky surface at the Dub and early scores from Jody McDermott and Peter McCullough (free) had them in the ascendancy.

-With little over ten minutes on the clock St. Pat’s regained the lead as Jody McDermott swooped and flicked Peter McCullagh’s free past Rhys Camlin in the St. Mary’s goal.
+With a little over 10 minutes on the clock St. Patrick’s regained the lead as Jody McDermott swooped and flicked Peter McCullagh’s free past Rhys Camlin in the St. Mary’s goal.

-Conor Murtagh had Maghera three to the good with a delightful point in the aftermath – though the sides were level on 13 minutes as Caoimhin Duffy raced onto a precise through pass and rifled low past Patrick Reid to make it 1-04-2-01.
+Conor Murtagh had Maghera three to the good with a delightful point in the aftermath – though the sides were level on 13 minutes as Caoimhin Duffy raced on to a precise through-pass and rifled low past Patrick Reid to make it 1-04 to 2-01.

-By the midway point in the half a second Peter McCullagh free separated the sides – though the pre-match favourites took a firm grip on proceedings as Jody McDermott scrambled to the net for the second time within the first twenty minutes and Peter McCullagh converted his third placed ball of the half to give his side a 2-06-2-01 lead approaching the interval.
+By the midway point in the half, a second Peter McCullagh free separated the sides – though the pre-match favourites took a firm grip on proceedings as Jody McDermott scrambled to the net for the second time within the first 20 minutes and Peter McCullagh converted his third placed ball of the half to give his side a 2-06 to 2-01 lead approaching the interval.

-A brave deflected goal line clearance from Patrick Moyes denied Maghera a third goal but St. Mary’s ended the half on the front foot with successive converted frees from Dubhaltach Wilson leaving three points separating the sides at the midway point (2-06-2-03).
+A brave deflected goal line clearance from Patrick Moyes denied Maghera a third goal but St. Mary’s ended the half on the front foot with successive converted frees from Dubhaltach Wilson leaving three points separating the sides at the midway point (2-06 to 2-03).

-St. Pat’s Maghera regained the initiative after the break and moved 2-10-2-04 ahead thanks to four scores without reply.
+St. Patrick’s Maghera regained the initiative after the break and moved 2-10 to 2-04 ahead thanks to four scores without reply.

 Peter McCullagh converted back to back frees to bring his afternoon tally to 0-05, Conor Murtagh doubled his afternoon account and a further point from James Friel left St. Mary’s with a lot of work to do.